Kate Frost is the author of character-driven women’s fiction and romances, plus an award-winning time travel adventure trilogy for children.

 Kate has a MA in Creative Writing from Bath Spa University and has also taught lifewriting to Creative Writing undergraduates there.
 She’s keen on doing literary events and has been on author panels at the Bristol Festival of Literature, and chaired readings and discussed writing for children at the Hawkesbury Upton Literature Festival and Oakwood Literature Festival in Derby.
 At the beginning of 2019 she was appointed the Director of Children’s and Teen’s Events at the Hawkesbury Upton Literature Festival.
+She’s also Co-founder of Storytale Festival, a new city-wide children’s book festival in Bristol.
+The inaugural festival took place over October half term in 2019.
 She enjoys inspiring children to read, write and be creative, and wants to continue taking creative writing workshops based on Time Shifters, her time travel adventure books, into schools.

 Over the years Kate’s had many jobs in a cinema, a bookshop, a factory and at NHS Direct.
 She’s worked as a freelance writer, ground staff at Edgebaston Tennis Tournament and as a Supporting Artist in the films Vanity Fair, King Arthur and The Duchess.
 By far her favourite job is being an author and telling stories.